abbreviatedman/techniconsole/README.md

 ### asBanner

-`asBanner` takes in a message (usually as a string, but any other type is converted) and prints it out as a banner with the following attention-grabbing features:
+`asBanner` takes in a message (usually as a string, but any other type is converted) and prints it out as a banner for either demarcating one section from another or calling attention to a particular log (although see [atTop](#atTop) for a better alternative to singling out one log).
+It has the following attention-grabbing features:

-/*

-ADD A REAL (BRIEF?)
-EXPLAINER OF WHY YOU WOULD WANT A BANNER.

-*/

 * The banner is full-width, even if the message isn't.
 Spans the entire width of the terminal window (or close to it).
 * The banner and text are each in different neon, hard-to-miss colors.